Your Guide to Planning, Planting, and Growing Daffodils

 Front Yards and Entryways: Planting daffodils in front of your house will let you and your neighbors enjoy a welcoming burst of spring color for years to come.

 Perennial Gardens: Daffodils come into bloom long before most perennials.
 Planting daffodils in your flower beds will ensure you have flowers as soon as the weather begins to warm up.
 Miniature daffodils are a good choice for flower gardens as their leaves are narrower and won't get in the way of newly emerging perennials.

 Containers and Window Boxes: Daffodils are traditionally planted in yards and gardens, but they also grow well in containers.
 This makes it easy to add instant spring charm to porches, patios or small urban gardens.
-In zones 6 and colder, potted bulbs need winter protection to keep the soil from freezing.
+In zones 3-6, potted bulbs need winter protection to keep the soil from freezing.
 Learn more here: How to Grow Spring Bulbs in Containers.

 Cut Flower Gardens: Celebrate the color and fragrance of spring with bouquets of daffodils that can be enjoyed indoors or be shared with friends and family.
 Planting daffodils in a cutting garden will ensure you always have plenty of blossoms to cut.

-Naturalizing: Daffodils are ideal for naturalizing in meadows, wooded areas or near ponds and streams.
+Naturalizing: Daffodils are ideal for naturalizing in meadows, at the edge of a woodland, or near ponds and streams.
 They come back reliably every year and are not bothered by deer or rodents.
 For recommended varieties, read Best Daffodils for Naturalizing.

 When to Plant: Daffodils may be planted from mid-fall through early winter -- any time before the ground freezes.
 For best results, plant the bulbs within a month after you receive them.